NBA on ABC: Music

-NBA Saturday Primetime and NBA Sunday Showcase

-NBA Saturday Primetime debuted during the 2015–16 season, and began on January 23, 2016.
-It features marquee matchups of the league's most prominent teams.
-Games air every Saturday at 8:30 pm (ET), although additional games may air on earlier timeslots.
-From its inception, the games had been called by Mike Breen, Jeff Van Gundy, and Mark Jackson.
-On the other hand, NBA Sunday Showcase airs on Sunday afternoons.
-It typically begins on Super Bowl Sunday, but in 2021, it began two weeks after Super Bowl LV on February 21, 2021.
-From 2020 until 2023, the games were primarily called by Mark Jones and Doris Burke.

-In August 2023, ESPN announced that the new lead broadcast team of Breen, Doris Burke, and Doc Rivers would call NBA Saturday Primetime games starting with the 2023–24 season, while the then-newly-formed second core broadcast team of Ryan Ruocco, JJ Redick, and Richard Jefferson would were assigned to NBA Sunday Showcase games.
-However, Rivers would later leave before the Saturday Primetime series began, leaving only Breen and Burke on the lead team.
-The second core team of Ruocco, Redick, and Jefferson only called one Sunday Showcase game before Redick joined Breen and Burke on the lead team, calling games for the remainder of the season (and by extension, Saturday Primetime) until the 2024 NBA Finals.
-Redick later left to become head coach of the Los Angeles Lakers.

-For the 2024–25 season, Jefferson joined Breen and Burke on the lead team on a rotational basis.
-This later became permanent in February 2025.
-The 2025 edition of NBA Sunday Showcase began with what would be Hubie Brown's final NBA broadcast on February 9, 2025.
-Brown was accompanied by Mike Breen, his longtime partner, and the broadcast also featured a virtual appearance from former NBA commentator Mike Tirico, Brown's other longtime partner.
-Succeeding broadcasts feature either Mark Jones or Dave Pasch as play-by-play commentator, with a rotational set of analysts.

 WNBA on ABC

 In the early years, two women-oriented networks, Lifetime and Oxygen, also broadcast games including the first game of the WNBA.
 NBC showed games from 1997 to 2002 as part of their NBA on NBC coverage before the league transferred the rights to ABC/ESPN.

 In June 2007, the WNBA signed a contract extension with ESPN.
 The new television deal ran from 2009 to 2016.
 A minimum of 18 games would be broadcast on ABC, ESPN, and ESPN2 each season; the rights to broadcast the first regular-season game and the All-Star Game were held by ABC.
 Additionally, a minimum of 11 postseason games would be broadcast on any of the three stations.
 Along with this deal, came the first-ever rights fees to be paid to a women's professional sports league.
 Over the eight years of the contract, "millions and millions of dollars" would be "dispersed to the league's teams".